erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **XYZ**

-I got fed up with Block after buying the top in 2021.
+I got fed up with Block after buying the top in 2021 and buying the dip since.
 I sold out at a loss.
 Complete exit.
 Not much good to say about Square, I mean Block, after holding for 4 years.
 Good riddance.
-Funny enough, after I sold out, it was added to the S&P 500, so I guess I will ride the upside in my S&P fund if it ever materializes.
+After I sold out, it was added to the S&P 500, so I guess I will ride the upside in my S&P fund if it ever materializes.

 Sold: 20 Shares